Storm Preparation & Recovery Tips

 Create a Family Plan

-Create a family plan to stay in touch with your family and friends in the event of a flood (or any disaster).
+Stay in touch with your family and friends in the event of a flood or any disaster.
+Pre-

-- Choose a meeting place in case you get separated.
+- Choose a meeting place that is on high ground but easily accessible in case you get separated.

 - Plan for your pets too.